 CSI Size= 1.5×NTX×NRX+ NTX×NRX×Nb×Nsc4 (E)

-Note: The size of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, increases with the number of transmit antennas, the number of receive antennas, the bandwidth, the smaller group size, and the larger number of bits.
+Note: The size of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, increases with the number of transmit antennas, the number of receive antennas, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization bits for each real and imaginary component of CSI.
 The smallest Sensing Measurement Report field if the Sensing Measurement Report Type field is 0 is 42 octets, and the largest Sensing Measurement Report field if the Sensing Measurement Report Type field is 0 is 40416 octets.

 Table B: Sensing Measurement Report field if the Sensing Measurement Report Type field is 0